d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 ### Built-in Initialization

-Let's begin by calling on built-in initializers.
+Let us begin by calling on built-in initializers.
 The code below initializes all parameters as Gaussian random variables with standard deviation $.01$.